+Led by WHO and the Food and Agriculture Organization of the United Nations (FAO), the UN Decade of Action on Nutrition calls for policy action to build safe and supportive environments for nutrition at all ages.
 The Vision 2030 Jamaica - National Development Plan states "Jamaica, the place of choice to live work, raise families and do business" (chap1. p.15).
 Goal #1 of the National Development Plan speaks to Jamaicans being empowered to achieve their fullest potential which can be realised through a healthy and stable population (chap 2. p.19).
 The MoEY has been given the mandate to ensure that proper nutrition is established within the School Feeding Programme.

-The World Health Organisation (WHO) has identified four main behavioural risk factors associated with most of the major Non Communicable Diseases (NCDs).
+The World Health Organisation (WHO) has identified four main behavioural risk factors associated with most of the major Non-communicable Diseases (NCDs).
 These are unhealthy diet, physical inactivity, harmful use of alcohol and tobacco.
-These risks which account for 70% of deaths worldwide (WHO, 2017) are considered modifiable risks.
-In Jamaica, it is reported that 79% of all deaths are due to non-communicable diseases (WHO 2014a).
+These risks which account for 74% of deaths worldwide (WHO, 2022) are considered modifiable risks.
+In Jamaica, it is reported that 79% of all deaths are due to non-communicable diseases (WHO, 2014a) and high expenditure to treat NCDs pose a direct economic burden on the health system.
+Additionally, NCDs impose significant indirect costs on the national economy resulting from loss of productivity (UNIAFT, UNDP, and PAHO, 2018).
+The cost of treatment of NCDs can drain household resources and or divert resources from other household needs such as food and education (UNIAFT, UNDP, and PAHO, 2018).
 The most practical way in controlling this epidemic is by taking precautionary measures in reducing them.

 Obesity, overweight and high cholesterol have been identified as major outcomes of unhealthy diets and physical inactivity, and are biological risk factors for NCDs globally.
+NCD risk factors often begin early in life and continue through adulthood.
 Obesity and overweight rates in children have increased significantly in the last thirty years (WHO).
 In fact, since 1980 the rate of obesity has reportedly more than doubled globally.
 The WHO has classified obesity as one of the most dire public health issues affecting children in the 21st Century.
-A study conducted by the WHO revealed that in 2013, a total of 42 million children under the age of 5 were either obese or overweight while in the year following, greater than 1.9 billion adults from the age of eighteen and above were reported to be overweight.
-Of this amount, a total of 600 million people were obese (WHO 2015.p1).
+The WHO revealed that, in 2020, a total of 39 million children under the age of 5 were either obese or overweight.
+In 2016, greater than 1.9 billion adults from the age of eighteen and above were reported to be overweight.
+Of this amount, a total of 650 million people were obese (WHO 2021).
 Among the targets established to be achieved by 2030 by the WHO for infant and young child nutrition, is a "halt in the level of childhood overweight globally" (WHO, 2018).
 This target is achievable by implementing restrictions concerning the marketing of foods and beverages in the school environment which are considered high in sugar, salt and fats.